DesignedSimplicity/MetaGraffiti/README.md

 ## Inspiration
 **Geography** is a field of science devoted to the study of the lands, the features, the inhabitants, and the phenomena of Earth.
-* Seeks an understanding of the Earth and its human and natural complexities—not merely where objects are, but how they have changed and come to be.
+* Seeks an understanding of the Earth and its human and natural complexitiesâ€”not merely where objects are, but how they have changed and come to be.
 * Human geography deals with the study of people and their communities, cultures, economies and interactions with the environment by studying their relations with and across space and place.
 * Physical geography deals with the study of processes and patterns in the natural environment like the atmosphere, hydrosphere, biosphere, and geosphere.
 * Spatial analyses of natural and the human phenomena.